jakewmiles/bogo-server/README.md

 ## Features

-- Users login through a local account or through Facebook
-- View and add new friends
-- Make a match between two existing friends
-- View all matches that have been made for the user
-- Chat with all matches
 - Login through a local account
 - Register using the user sign-up journey
 - Browse and filter local guides around the world